Funding and consolidation dominate conversations as new models emerge in the Cannes sunshine

 “I think distributors, producers, licensors are also in a better place because folks have got more real with themselves and the market.
 There’s an understanding of where we are as a business and what the global marketplace can sustain – the number of series, quality, price points, genres of programming.”

-For Tubi, which launched in the UK earlier this year, maintaining its offering as it build out its international presence is the goal.
+For Tubi, which launched in the UK earlier this year, maintaining its offering as it builds out its international presence is the goal.
 “Levity” is the word Harowitz used when looking at content needs as he revealed “comedy is an emerging vertical” on the platform.
 But he said the UK launch had provided insights beyond simply genre needs.

 “Recency matters, in addition to nostalgia,” he added.
 “Nostalgia is something everyone can come to a service, engage with it and feel comfortable.